top of page

 The Path Forward: Embracing the Future

-Healing from the trauma of sexual assault is a journey that can take time; however, with the right support, survivors can learn to navigate through their grief towards a place of hope and renewal.
+Healing from the trauma of sexual assault is a journey that can take time.
+However, with the right support, survivors can learn to navigate through their grief towards hope and renewal.
 A grief coach serves as a guiding compass, helping individuals chart their course toward recovery.

 Finding Closure

 Ultimately, the goal is to help survivors find closure.
-This does not mean forgetting the experience; rather, it involves integrating the experience into their life story in a way that allows them to move forward.
-By working with a grief coach, survivors can find strength and resilience they may not have known they possessed.
+This does not mean forgetting the experience.
+Instead, it involves integrating the experience into their life story.
+This integration allows them to move forward.
+By working with a grief coach, survivors can discover strength and resilience they may not have known they possessed.

 Celebrating Progress

 As survivors work through their grief, it’s important to celebrate even the smallest victories.
-A grief coach can help individuals recognize and appreciate their achievements along the way, fostering a sense of empowerment and self-worth.
+A grief coach can help individuals recognize and appreciate their achievements.
+This fosters a sense of empowerment and self-worth.
+Every step forward in the healing process is significant.

 High angle view of a peaceful therapy space filled with plants